Murray Valley National Park

 Part of the largest continuous red gum forest in the world, this region hosts a unique ecosystem with over 60 threatened native animal species and 40 threatened plant species.
 It is also an important place for Aboriginal people.

 There are lots of things to do.
-Go walking along the tranquil Gulpa Creek trail, fish for your dinner in the mighty Murray, paddle along the river in a canoe or kayak.
+Fish for your dinner in the mighty Murray and paddle along the river in a canoe or kayak.
 If you're interested in birds, be sure to check out Reedbeds Bird Hide and look out for the yellow rosella as you ride the park's trails.
+After a day exploring, camp out overnight by the river at one of the park's many campgrounds.

 Current alerts in this area